Cinnamon and Kale

 Storing and freezing

-Coconut flour blueberry muffins will store well in an airtight container for 2 or 3 days.
-They also freeze well, although in my experience they tend to stick more to the paper cases after freezing.
+Refined sugar-free coconut flour blueberry muffins will store well in an airtight container for 2 or 3 days.

 FAQs